 - Rectangle: A rectangle is a parallelogram in which all angles are 90°, and the diagonals are equal.
 The opposite sides have equal lengths.
 Here all angles are right angles.
 Diagonals PN and OM are equal.
 MNOP is a rectangle.

 The area of a parallelogram is given by the formula A = bh, where b is the length of the base, and “h” is the height.

 The perimeter of a parallelogram equals the sum of the lengths of the four sides.
 Since the opposite sides of a parallelogram are equal, its perimeter can also be expressed as 2 x the sum of adjacent sides, i.e., 2 (AB + BC)

-SplashLearn is transforming the way of education for elementary school kids from kindergarten to Grade 5th.
-SplashLearn is motivating kids to study math through highly engaging and personalized programs.
+SplashLearn is transforming education for elementary school kids from Kindergarten to Grade 5.
+SplashLearn motivates kids to study math through highly engaging and personalized programs.
 Available across all digital platforms, it has been used by over 40 million kids worldwide.
 To know more about parallelograms, click here.

 In the figure below, ABCD is a parallelogram where ∠DAB = 75° and ∠CBD = 60°.
 Calculate ∠BDC.